 Mom tip: It’s worked well for us to have a second inexpensive monitor to take with us on trips!

 I couldn’t wait to give E her first bath; I was excited to see how she’d react to the water.
 We received this bath at one of our showers and have loved it.
 The great thing about this bath is the fact that it grows with baby– E was able to use this until she could safely sit up in the bath.

 I registered for a pack of three burp cloths; turns out, that was enough for one day!
 Unless you want to be doing laundry all day every day, stock up on burp cloths.
 The more, the merrier!

 You’re going to want a reliable thermometer the first time your baby feels a little “warm,” so make sure to have one on your registry.

 These clippers are amazing!
 All Frieda Baby products were designed by a mom, so you know they’re mom and baby approved.
 I’ve never accidentally cut E using these clippers.

 If you’re planning to breastfeed you can’t live without a breastfeeding pillow!
 It absolutely saves your arms and back in those first several months.

 I also used my pillow for E to practice tummy time and she seemed to really like that as opposed to just lying flat on the floor.
 I love baby products that work double time!

 Another amazing product by Frieda Baby.
-The hospital will give you a nasal bulb when you leave the hospital, but trust me when I say nothing works as well as this for getting rid of baby snot– this is an absolute must for your baby registry!
+The hospital will give you a nasal bulb when you leave the hospital, but trust me when I say nothing works as well as the Nose Frieda

 Check with your insurance company before you purchase a breast pump because they might cover it.
 If you want to get a free breast pump through insurance these are great tips to follow.